History of the Kern River Parkway

 Completion of the environmental impact report for the 2800 acre Kern River/Bakersfield “recharge area”.

-In June, Kern River Parkway Founder Bill Cooper and John Sweetser landed at Richland Marina, west of Stockton taking 11 days and 9 hours to kayak from Beach Park, Bakersfield, a 450 mile journey.
-Their path included the Kern River to Tulare Lake, up the Kings River through Fresno Slough to the San Joaquin River, then down to the Delta and San Francisco Bay.
+In June, Kern River Parkway Founder Bill Cooper and John Sweetser landed at Richmond Marina on San Francisco Bay, taking 11 days and 9 hours to kayak from Beach Park, Bakersfield, a 450 mile journey.
+Their path included the Kern River to Tulare Lake, up the Kings River through Fresno Slough to the San Joaquin River, then down the delta to San Francisco Bay.
 The longest land portage was 200 yards.
 Bakersfield Californian 6/16/83

 The Kern River Parkway Committee organized the planting of 400 sycamores and cottonwood trees along Truxtun Extension.
 Bakersfield Californian 1/29/84